getsentry/batching-kafka-consumer/README.md

+# Deprecated
+This project is no longer actively maintained.

 # batching-kafka-consumer

 Code extracted from [Snuba](https://github.com/getsentry/snuba) so it could be re-used in Sentry.
 For now the best bet for documentation is the docstrings in [__init__.py](https://github.com/getsentry/batching-kafka-consumer/blob/master/batching_kafka_consumer/__init__.py).